goggoloid/dynamic-word-embeddings/README.md

 Files:

-load-timeslices.ipynb <-- organise data into timeslices
+twec-preprocess.ipynb <-- organise and preprocess data into timeslices for TWEC

 visualise-embeddings.ipynb <-- visualise diachronic embeddings obtained using TWEC